bartoszbialecki/ai-travel-planner/.ai/prd.md

 - Editing interface is simple and accessible
 - User can cancel changes

-### US-008: Saving Travel Plan
+### US-008: Plan Management

-**Title:** As a user, I want to save the accepted plan to be able to return to it later
+**Title:** As a user, I want to manage my travel plans to organize my trips effectively

-**Description:** User wants to keep the final version of the plan after moderation and editing.
+**Description:** User wants to have control over their travel plans including viewing, editing, and deleting them.

 **Acceptance Criteria:**

-- User can save plan after accepting activities
+- User can view list of all their plans
-- Saved plan is assigned to user account
+- User can open any plan to see details
-- Plan is securely stored using RLS
-- User receives confirmation of saving
+- User can delete any plan
-- Plan can be edited or deleted later
+- User can edit plan details (name, dates, etc.)
+- No limit on plans
+- Ability to delete plan

-### US-009: Viewing Saved Plans
+### US-009: Viewing Plans

-**Title:** As a user, I want to see a list of my saved travel plans
+**Title:** As a user, I want to see a list of my travel plans

-**Description:** User wants to have access to all their previously saved plans.
+**Description:** User wants to have access to all their previously created plans.

 **Acceptance Criteria:**

-- User sees list of all saved plans
+- User sees list of all plans
+- Plans are sorted by creation date (newest first)
-- Each plan has basic information (destination, dates, number of people)
+- Each plan shows basic info (name, destination, dates)
-- List is sorted chronologically
-- User can open any plan for review
+- User can click on any plan to open it
-- Interface is responsive and accessible

-### US-010: Opening Saved Plan
+### US-010: Opening Plan

-**Title:** As a user, I want to open a saved plan to review or edit it
+**Title:** As a user, I want to open a plan to review or edit it

-**Description:** User wants to access details of a specific saved plan.
+**Description:** User wants to access details of a specific plan.

 **Acceptance Criteria:**

-- User can open any saved plan
+- User can open any plan
+- Plan shows all activities
-- Plan displays with full details
+- Plan shows summary statistics
-- User can edit activity descriptions
+- User can modify plan details
-- All plan data is correctly loaded
-- Interface is consistent with newly generated plan view

-### US-011: Deleting Saved Plan
+### US-011: Deleting Plan

-**Title:** As a user, I want to delete an unnecessary plan to organize my list
+**Title:** As a user, I want to delete a plan that I no longer need

-**Description:** User wants to delete a plan they no longer need.
+**Description:** User wants to remove plans that are no longer relevant.

 **Acceptance Criteria:**

-- User can delete any saved plan
+- User can delete any plan
-- System asks for deletion confirmation
-- After deletion, plan disappears from list
-- User receives deletion confirmation
-- Operation is irreversible
+- Deletion is permanent and irreversible
+- All related data is removed

 ### US-012: User Logout